 Anti-Venom: A Costly Decision

 And that vet was right.
 After two nights in the hospital, Lily made it through and had a positive response to the anti-venom.
-When all was said and done, the bill came out to $1,700.
-We submitted the claim online to Petplan, our pet insurance carrier two days later and within a week we had a check in our hand for 90% of the total cost.
-So, with one freak accident in the backyard and the treatment needed to resolve it, our pet insurance (~$30/month) paid for itself for the rest of Lily’s life.
-I am thankful everyday we had the ability to make that choice so quickly to treat her because now we cannot imagine our family without her in it.
+When all was said and done, the bill came out to $1,900.
+We submitted the claim online to our pet insurance carrier two days later, and within a week, we had a check in our hand for 90% of the total cost.
+So, with one freak accident in the backyard and the treatment needed to resolve it, our pet insurance (~$32/month) paid for itself for the rest of Lily’s life.
+I am thankful every day we could make that choice so quickly to treat her because now we cannot imagine our family without her in it.

-Whether it be snake bites on dogs or a car accident injuring your cat, I strongly encourage you to visit the Petplan Pet Insurance website to see if it can help you save stress and money too.
+Whether it be snake bites on dogs or a car accident injuring your cat, I strongly encourage you to learn more about pet insurance to see if it can help you save stress and money too.